The Nar Phu Trek is a truly off-the-beaten-path journey, starting from Koto and concluding at Chame, covering approximately 100 to 120 kilometers.

 The Nar Phu Valley trek is one of the most exciting trekking holidays in Nepal, as it enters a land that was closed to visitors until 2003.
-Truly an off-the-beaten-path adventure that combines, remote villages, narrow canyons, amazing rock formations, and untouched Himalayan cultures.
+Truly an off-the-beaten-path adventure that combines remote villages, narrow canyons, amazing rock formations, and untouched Himalayan cultures.
 It’s a challenging but immensely rewarding route that’s ideal for experienced trekkers who want to avoid the busy trails elsewhere in the country and head into the real wilderness.

-Highlights of the Nar Phu Valley Trek
+Nar Phu Valley Trek Highlights.

 The trekking trail leaves the secondary road as you head up the Nar Khola (river) Valley, which was previously off-limits to trekkers.
 This valley is sparsely populated, with the villages far less developed, and the valley gets narrower as you get deeper in.
-The trail passes through pine forests and many beautiful waterfalls and towering rock faces as it continues to climb, all the way up to the village of Phu (4080m).
+The trail passes through pine forests, and many beautiful waterfalls and towering rock faces as it continues to climb, all the way up to the village of Phu (4080m).
 Spend an acclimatization day here, where there are stunning views of the valley.

-Day 03: Drive to Koto (2600 meters) via Besisahar and Dharapani.
+Day 03: Drive to Koto (2,600 meters) via Besisahar and Dharapani.
+Stay overnight at a tea house in Koto.

-Day 04: Trek to Dharmasala (3220 meters).
+Day 04: Trek to Meta (Methang) (3560 meters).

-Day 05: Trek to Chaku (3772 meters).
+Day 05: Trek to Kyang (3887 meters).

-Day 06: Trek to Phu (4050 meters).
+Day 06: Trek to Phu village (4050 meters).

-Day 08: Trek to Nar (4150 meters).
+Day 09: Trek to Nar village (4150 meters).

 Day 10: Cross Khang La (5320 meters) and trek to Ngawal (3670 meters).